GadgetAngel/MAX31865-SKR-V1-4-TURBO-GUIDE/README.md

 ---

 3. Translation table to be used (or Thermistor table) depends on the power you supply to the amplifier board and the ADC reference voltage of the MCU (**THIS DOES NOT APPLY FOR THE MAX31865 BOARD, please skip this section 3**.
-I leave it here for information if you want to use an analog connection for the PT100 sensor like using E3D PT100 amplifier board):
+I leave it here for information if you want to use an analog connection for **the PT100 sensor like using E3D's PT100 amplifier board**):

 - 1. Use table 20: When the power supply for the PT100/PT1000 Amplifier board is equal to the ADC reference voltage for the MCU.
 --  For SKR PRO V1.1/V1.2, SKR V1.3/V1.4/V1.4 Turbo, GTR V1.0, M5 V1.0 all use 3.3 VDC as the ADC reference voltage for the MCU.
 Therefore use table 20 when the PT100/PT1000 Amplifier board is powered by 3.3VDC